-- Oranges
+- 3 Oranges

-- Apples
+- 2 Apples

 - Large embroidery needle

-- Twine
+- Twine or floral wire

 - Cinnamon sticks

 - Whole bay leaves

 DIRECTIONS

 Prepare the oranges and apples a day ahead.
 Preheat the oven to 200°F. Slice fruit 1⁄4-inch thick with a serrated knife and arrange them in a single layer on a wire rack on a baking sheet.
 Or, place the slices directly on the oven rack.
 (If using this method, place a baking sheet on the lower rack to catch any that fall.)
 Bake for 4 hours, turning a few times.
 Allow slices to sit overnight to continue the drying process.